 - Write clear, detailed text on a wide range of subjects related to business. - Write an essay or report, passing on information or giving reasons in support of or against a particular point of view. - Write different types of business correspondence both in a formal and informal register.
-Content Business writing practice in order to achieve accuracy in the use of language and structures and get familiar with the appropriate register and format of different types of business correspondence such as company internal communication or commercial letters, reports, proposals, etc. CONTENT TITLE 5: GRAMMAR AND VOCABULARY LEARNING OUTCOMES Students should be able to:
+Content Business writing practice in order to achieve accuracy in the use of language and structures and get familiar with the appropriate register and format of different types of business correspondence such as company internal communication or commercial letters, reports, proposals, etc. CONTENT TITLE 5: GRAMMAR AND VOCABULARY Objectives Students should be able to:

-- Use grammar and syntactic structures which allow them to communicate at the level of competence the course is aimed at. - Use vocabulary both general and business-specific to communicate in a business environment at the level of competence the course is aimed at.
-Content Grammar: Present simple and Continuous, Past Simple and Continuous, Present Perfect Simple and Continuous, Comparative and superlative forms, Modal Verbs, Future forms, Reported speech, Quantifiers, Conditional forms, Passive forms, Past perfect, clauses and connectors, -ing form vs infinitive.
+• Use grammar and syntactic structures which allow students to communicate at the level of competence the course is aimed at. • Use vocabulary both general and business-specific to communicate in a business environment at the level of competence the course is aimed at.
+Content Grammar: Present simple and Continuous, Questions forms, Past Simple and Continuous, Present Perfect Simple and Continuous, Comparative and superlative forms, Modal Verbs, Future forms, Reported speech, Quantifiers, Conditional forms, Passive forms, Past perfect, clauses and connectors, - ing form and infinitive.
 Vocabulary: lexical forms specially related to the business context and working life.
-4 TEACHING AND LEARNING STRATEGIES In the classroom the teacher will introduce progressively different business topics which will be used as a common thread to propose a series of communication activities in the different skills areas (Listening, Speaking, Spoken Interaction, Reading & Writing), in a way that some of them can be practised within the classroom, both individually or in group, so that the student can receive in the first place the appropriate indications and orientations about its correct realization and can also get the necessary feedback, clarifications and support once they have been done with the aim of improving in future similar activities and also in the assessment of their performance.
+3 TEACHING AND LEARNING STRATEGIES In the classroom the teacher will introduce progressively different business topics which will be used as a common thread to propose a series of communication activities in the different skills areas (Listening, Speaking, Spoken Interaction, Reading & Writing), in a way that some of them can be practised within the classroom, both individually or in group, so that the student can receive in the first place the appropriate indications and orientations about its correct realization and can also get the necessary feedback, clarifications and support once they have been done with the aim of improving in future similar activities and also in the assessment of their performance.
 Outside the classroom Students will have to carry out self-learning activities and others complementing the guided learning within the classroom which will help them to achieve the necessary practise to reinforce and consolidate systematically the formal knowledge of the English grammar already acquired previously, as well as increasing their knowledge of the lexical and language structures needed to develop in an international business environment.
 Students will also be asked to do some communication activities in English on their own which will require a longer time of preparation and realization and so will not be completed within the class timetable.
-5 ASSESSMENT According to the Bologna Scheme, this model encourages the sustained continuous effort of students.
+4 ASSESSMENT According to the Bologna Scheme, this model encourages the sustained continuous effort of students.
 40% of the mark is achieved through the continuous assessment of guided activities and the remaining 60% from the onsite final exam.
 The final exam has two sittings.
 The final mark for the course (NF) will come out by applying the following formula: - NF = Final Exam mark x 60% + Continuous Assessment mark x 40% - Minimum final exam mark to be able to average with continuous assessment will be 40 out of 100. - The minimum pass mark for the course will be 50 out of 100.
-6 BIBLIOGRAPHY Business case studies for roleplay and decision making activities provided by the course professors.
-BEC VANTAGE Exam Sample papers.
-Additional support material will be provided in the virtual platform ATENEA
+5 BIBLIOGRAPHY Hughes, J. & Naunton, J. (2007).
+Business Result Upper-Intermediate, Student's book.
+Oxford: Oxford University Press.
+Business Result Interactive workbook (included in the previous coursebook) with online access at: www.oxfordlearn.com/login BEC VANTAGE Exam Sample papers Additional support material will be provided in the virtual platform ATENEA